nguyen-quang-phu/nguyen-quang-phu/README.md

 ### Hi there, I'm Phu 👋

 ## I'm a Developer!
-- 🎓 I studied computer science in [HCMUS][fitWebsite] from 2016-2020
+- 🎓 I studied computer science in [HCMUS][fitWebsite] from 2016-2020.
+- 👨‍💻 I am learning to become a complete backend developer.